 More recent solo exhibitions include Bridget Riley: Paintings from the 1960s to the Present at Kawamura Memorial DIC Museum of Art, Sakura, Japan (2018); Bridget Riley: Cosmos at Christchurch Art Gallery, New Zealand (2017); Bridget Riley: Venice and Beyond, Paintings 1967-1972 at Graves Gallery, Museum Sheffield, England (2016); Bridget Riley - The Curve Paintings 1961-2014 at De La Warr Pavilion in Bexhill on Sea, England (2015; traveled to Gemeentemuseum, The Hague); Bridget Riley: Learning from Seurat at The Courtauld Gallery in London (2015); and Bridget Riley (2014-2015).
 Bridget Riley: Paintings and Related Work (2010-2011) was on view at the Sunley Room at the National Gallery, London.
 Also in London in 2010, the National Portrait Gallery presented Bridget Riley: From Life, an exhibition of Riley's little-known sketches drawn from life.
 Other recent international museum shows include Bridget Riley: Flashback, which first went on view at the Walker Art Gallery in Liverpool in 2009; Bridget Riley: Rétrospective at the Musée d'Art Moderne de la Ville de Paris in 2008; Bridget Riley: Paintings and Drawings 1961-2004 at the Museum of Contemporary Art, Sydney in 2004-2005; Bridget Riley: New Work at the Museum Haus Esters and Kaiser Wilhelm Museum, Krefeld, Germany in 2002; and Bridget Riley: Reconnaissance at the Dia Center for the Arts, New York from 2000-2001.

-A major solo exhibition of Riley's work is currently on view at the Scottish National Gallery, Edinburgh, through September 22, 2019 and will travel to the Hayward Gallery, London (on view from October 23, 2019 through January 26, 2020).
+A major solo exhibition of Riley's work was on view at the Scottish National Gallery, Edinburgh, in 2019 and is currently at the Hayward Gallery, London (on view through January 26, 2020).
 In January 2019, a new large-scale wall painting by Riley entitled Messengers was unveiled at the National Gallery in London.
 Another of the artist’s wall paintings is currently on view at the Chinati Foundation in Marfa, Texas through 2019.

 Riley joined David Zwirner in 2014, and the gallery's inaugural exhibition of her work, Bridget Riley: The Stripe Paintings 1961-2014, was held in London that year.
 In 2015, a career spanning survey was presented at the gallery in New York, and in 2018, the London gallery presented Riley’s recent works from the last four years.